 Six Tips for Choosing Between Friends as Your Realtor

 - Transfer the Blame!
-If you have a significant other, put the whole realtor selection off on him or her.
+If you have a significant other, put the whole realtor selection off on them.

 - Be honest!
 Explain how uncomfortable you are about making a choice.
 Since you have multiple friends that are real estate agents, you might decide not to choose a friend at all.

 - If you have two realtor friends you could have them both represent you!
 Yes, they would have to share the commissions 50/50!
 Be advised this could be the worst decision and cause friction, confusion and descent.
 It may well backfire, but it is a viable option if everyone involved has a good head on their shoulders.
 We did this once and it worked out fine.

 - If you are selling a home and buying a home, you could have one realtor friend represent you with your sales transaction and the other represent you when you buy another home.
 Be aware though, some realtors value representing the seller more so than the buyer.

 - If you only have one realtor friend you might think it would be an easy decision, but before you jump in we suggest checking them out!
 Just because they are a wonderful friend does not mean they are a qualified real estate agent!
 Look at their experience and track record.
 Are they really your best qualified choice?
 If so, you’re probably all set!
 Check their record here!

 - This is not really a tip, but more of a reminder.
 Don’t confuse close personal friends with acquaintances.
-With all our social networks, many of our “friends” are really nothing more than online acquaintances.
+With all our social networks, many of our “friends” are really nothing more than social media acquaintances.

 Regardless of what you decide, check out this helpful post, Beware of Additional Costs When Buying a Home.